 The admission to the Bachelor of Education [B.Ed] curriculum in colleges in India is conducted mainly through entrance exams conducted by the states and institutions for granting admission to students.
 Candidates are advised to go through the different procedures of admission to the university he/she is opting for.

-Aspirants are required to apply in an entrance test organised by the various public and private institutes and universities for admission in various teaching institutions attached to it.
+Aspirants are required to apply in an entrance test organized by the various public and private institutes and universities for admission in various teaching institutions attached to it.
 Admission in the same is granted according to the rank of the candidate in the entrance exam.
 Usually, the examination is conducted in the month of May or June for which the forms are available online.

 The entrance exams mainly focus on objective-type questions on subjects like

 The results of these exams are generally declared by July/August.
 Candidates undergo practical training courses apart from theory classes.
-There will be a counselling round after the merit list is announced.
+There will be a counseling round after the merit list is announced.